barnardb/cookies/README.md

   -v, --verbose[=level]       enables logging to stderr; specify it twice or provide level 2 to get per-cookie details (`-vv` or `--verbose=2`)
 ```

-So you get all cookies for a URL, so e.g. this:
+To get all cookies relevant to a URL in the format expected by the `Cookie` header,
+provide the URL as an argument.
+E.g., running
 ```bash
 cookies http://www.example.com
 ```